mikkorepolainen/mikkorepolainen.github.io/posts/_posts/2017-03-28-win10-connect-public-share.md

 title: Connecting to a public share on a NAS with local credentials from Windows 10
 relativeroot: ../../../../
 category: posts
 alt_excerpt: Windows 10 asks for a password when connecting to public share?
-Try `<username>@<nas hostname>` for username and just some garbage as the password.
+Try username@host for username and just some garbage as the password.
 ---

 TL;DR: Windows 10 asks for a password when connecting to public share?
 Try `<username>@<nas hostname>` for username and just some garbage as the password.